Telur pindang

-Telur pindang or pindang eggs are hard-boiled eggs cooked in the pindang process, originating from Javanese cuisine, Indonesia, and popular in Malaysia as Malay Cuisine as well as Palembang cuisine.
-The eggs are boiled slowly in water mixed with salt, soy sauce, shallot skins, teak leaf, and other spices.
-Due to its origins, it bears striking similarities with Chinese tea eggs.
+Telur pindang or pindang eggs are hard-boiled eggs cooked in the pindang process, originating from the Javanese cuisine of Indonesia, and common in Malaysia in Malay cuisine and Palembang cuisine.
+The eggs are boiled slowly in water mixed with salt, soy sauce, shallot skins, teak leaves, and spices.
+Due to its origins, it bears similarities with Chinese tea eggs.
 However, instead of black tea, this version uses leftover shallot skins, teak leaves or guava leaves as dark brownish coloring agents.

 Terminology

 The term pindang refers to the cooking process of boiling the ingredients in salt together with certain spices that contain tannin, usually soy sauce, shallot skin, guava leaves, teak leaves, tea, or other spices common in Southeast Asia.
 This gives the food a dark brown color and lasts longer compared to plainly boiled eggs, thus pindang is an Indonesian traditional method to preserve food, usually employed for fish and eggs.
 The technique is native to Java and Sumatra.
 Other preserving methods include asin or cured and dried in salt, and dendeng which is cured and dried in sugar, acar (pickling), and also asap (smoked).